 It’s no secret that you have to train fast to be fast.
-But training for a fast 5K time requires more than just speed work, it also requires some strategic workouts and proper nutrition habits.
+But training for a fast 5K time requires more than just speed work — it also requires some strategic workouts and proper nutrition habits.

 Cardiac output refers to the amount of blood your heart pumps in a minute.
 To a runner, a better cardiac output means your muscles fibers are going to be receiving more oxygen during the workout.
 By adding some of these speed workouts 2-3 times a week you can increase your cardiac output!

-Interval Training: Running short repetitions with rest in-between.
+Running short repetitions with rest in-between.

-(Example: Intervals of 30-90 seconds at a 3K pace)
+Example: Run intervals of 30-90 seconds at a 3K pace.

 Strength training as a runner gives you two advantages… Injury prevention and power!
 When running a 5K, you are recruiting some power muscles that will help you push that last mile.
 In addition, your body is recruiting your stability muscles to help you take on the impact of the pounding your body is taking.

-- Fuel yourself for the workout/race
+Fuel yourself for the race

 Nutrition is a very important piece of your 5K training and race, but it tends to get overlooked.
-Make sure to keep your diet consistent with training days and race day because you don’t want any surprises on race day.
+Make sure to keep your diet consistent between training days and race day because you don’t want any surprises on race day.

-During workout/race: Hydrate with water as needed.
+Hydrate with water as needed.
 You only need to refuel (sports drinks, etc.) if your workout is longer than 45 minutes.

 “To give anything less than your best is to sacrifice the gift.”- Steve Prefontaine